 Lead UDRs serve as liaisons between department/program UDRs, UDR Program staff and School of Arts and Sciences Division Heads.
 They meet with UDR program staff to discuss program activities and advise on new initiatives and UDR policy changes, and with School Division Heads to discuss academic and pedagogical issues in the division.
 Additionally, they facilitate collaboration among department/program UDRs, support UDR trainings, and advise UDRs on an as needed basis.

 There is one Lead UDR from each School of Arts and Sciences Division (Creative Arts, Humanities, Sciences, and Social Sciences) and one at-large Lead UDR.

-Janis Li is serving as a Neuroscience UDR for a second year.
-She is a junior majoring in Neuroscience and Biochemistry, with a minor in Hispanic Studies.
-In her free time, she works with the local homeless shelter in Waltham and projects within the Marder Lab on campus.
+Janis Li is serving as a Neuroscience UDR for a third year.
+She is a senior majoring in Biology and Biochemistry, with a minor in Hispanic Studies and pursuing a M.S./B.S. degree in Neuroscience.
+In her free time, she works with the local homeless shelter in Waltham and projects within the Marder Lab.
 Her other hobbies include drawing, painting, dancing, and learning new languages.